3R Waste

 household hazardous material

-Spray cans and lighters used in daily life can be disposed of as business-related general waste.
-However, if the spray cans and lighters are not properly disposed of before being discharged, they may ignite in the garbage truck.
-For this reason, the Environmental Safety Center collects used spray cans and lighters as household hazardous waste once a year in batches and outsources their disposal to an external specialist.
+Empty spray cans and lighters can be disposed of as business-related general waste.
+However, if the spray cans and lighters are not completely emptied before disposal, the residual liquids they contain may ignite in a garbage truck.
+For this reason, the Environmental Safety Center collects used spray cans and lighters as household hazardous waste and outsources their disposal to an external specialist once a year.

 Collection status of household hazardous materials